An Accessible Research Tool Designed for the Non-Tech Native

 Study timers and mental break prompts would support the burnout prevention needs raised by participants in Round 2 testing.

-Ask me anything about her design process and projects.
+Ask me anything about Crystal's design process, projects, or experience.